Read the press release

 • Accrual accounting: You record income in the tax year that it was earned, although you may not actually receive the money until the following year.
 This method is usually practiced by larger businesses that carry inventory.

-Line G: Were you regularly involved in your business in 2023?
+Line G: Were you regularly involved in your business?
 If so, check “yes.”

 Line I:

-Did you hire a subcontractor to help with your business and pay them more than $600 in 2023?
+Did you hire a subcontractor to help with your business and pay them more than $600?
 If so, check “yes,” and note that you’ll need to file a Form 1099 for them so they can properly file their taxes too.

 Okay, great job so far!
 We’ve made it through the first section.
 In the next part we'll break down your income.